⛵ What is a Gulet? A Comprehensive Look at History, Design, and Charter Life

 - Redesigned saloons with premium entertainment systems

-- Updated cabins featuring luxury bedding and fixtures
+- Updated cabins featuring luxury bedding and fixtures, en-suite beautiful bathrooms.

-- Modernised galley kitchens with stainless steel appliances
+- Modern galley catering kitchens with stainless steel equipment and appliances.

-In spite of that, this mix of heritage and luxury makes Turkish gulets special in maritime travel .
+Whilst still retaining charm, this mix of heritage and luxury makes Turkish gulets very special in maritime travel .
 Most vessels now come with air conditioning, advanced navigation systems, and water sports equipment .
 Some luxury gulets feature jacuzzis that create a boutique hotel experience at sea .

 ✨ Luxury Gulet Yacht Examples